-DC Water's ultimate success in achieving its mission of providing world-class water and wastewater services as a leading steward of the environment depends in large part on the implementation of its 10-year \$3.8 billion capital improvement program ("CIP").
-Approximately 43% of the CIP is either federally mandated or required by a court-ordered consent decree, including the Enhanced Nitrogen Removal Facilities ("ENRF") and the DC Clean Rivers Project ("DCCR").
+DC Water's ultimate success in achieving its mission of providing world-class water and wastewater services as a leading steward of the environment depends in large part on the implementation of its 10-year \$3.7 billion capital improvement program ("CIP").
+Approximately 37.0% of the CIP is either federally mandated or required by a court-ordered consent decree, including the Enhanced Nitrogen Removal Facilities ("ENRF") and the Clean Rivers Project.

-The Board approved Fiscal Year 2015 - 2024 CIP is broken into seven service areas, as shown in the following graph.
+The Board approved Fiscal Year 2016 - 2025 CIP is broken into seven service areas, as shown in the following graph.

-Capital Improvement Program FY 2015 - FY 2024 Uses of Funds (\$ in 000's)
+Capital Improvement Program FY 2016 - FY 2025 Uses of Funds (\$ in 000's)

-DC Water plans to finance its \$3.8 billion capital improvement program from a variety of sources, including the issuance of revenue bonds, commercial paper, grants from the U.S. Environmental Protection Agency ("EPA"), federal appropriations, capital contributions from wholesale customers and Pay-Go financing.
-Interim financing through issuance of commercial paper notes will be periodically converted to long-term financing through the issuance of bonds.
-As shown on the following chart, approximately 56% of capital financing will come from debt issuances.
+DC Water plans to finance its \$3.7 billion capital improvement program from a variety of sources, including the issuance of revenue bonds, grants from the U.S. Environmental Protection Agency ("EPA"), federal appropriations, capital contributions from wholesale customers and Pay-Go.
+Interim financing through issuance of commercial paper ("CP") or extendible municipal commercial paper ("EMCP") will be periodically converted to long-term financing through the issuance of bonds.
+As shown on the following chart, approximately 48% of capital financing will come from debt issuances.

-Capital Improvement Program FY 2015 - FY 2024 Sources of Funds (\$ in 000's)
+Capital Improvement Program FY 2016 - FY 2025 Sources of Funds (\$ in 000's)

-DC Clean Rivers Project
+Clean Rivers Project

 Approximately one-third of the District of Columbia is served by a combined sewer system, in which both sanitary sewage and storm water flow through the same pipes.
 When either the collection system or the Blue Plains treatment plant reach capacity, typically during periods of heavy rainfall, the system is designed to overflow the excess diluted sewage directly into District waterways.
 These events are referred to as combined sewer overflows ("CSO").
 Combined sewers are not unique to the District and are commonly found in older wastewater collection systems especially in Northeast and Midwest regions of the United States.
-The DCCR is being implemented on a schedule included in a consent decree between the EPA, U.S. Department of Justice, District of Columbia, and DC Water.
-The consent decree was entered by the Court on March 23, 2005, and calls for DC Water to complete the DCCR over a twenty-year period that ends in 2025.
+The Clean Rivers Project is being implemented on a schedule included in a consent decree between the EPA, U.S. Department of Justice ("DOJ"), District of Columbia, and DC Water.
+The consent decree was entered by the Court on March 23, 2005, and calls for DC Water to complete the Clean Rivers Project over a twenty-year period that ends in 2025.

-The benefits of the DCCR will be significant when fully implemented.
+The benefits of the Clean Rivers Project will be significant when fully implemented.
 CSO are projected to be reduced by 96 percent into the Potomac River and by 98 percent on the Anacostia River resulting in improved water quality and a significant reduction in debris from the combined sewer system in our local waterways.
-In addition, DCCR serves as a cornerstone of the District's waterfront redevelopment initiatives including commercial, residential and other development projects on the Anacostia River.
+In addition, the Clean Rivers Project serves as a cornerstone of the District's waterfront redevelopment initiatives including commercial, residential and other development projects on the Anacostia River.

-The DCCR is a \$2.6 billion plan that includes a variety of capital improvements throughout the District including three massive, deep tunnel systems which will capture and store CSOs from storm events until they can be conveyed to Blue Plains for treatment.
+The Clean Rivers Project is a \$2.8 billion plan that includes a variety of capital improvements throughout the District including three massive, deep tunnel systems which will capture and store CSOs from storm events until they can be conveyed to Blue Plains for treatment.